ajingj82/stochapprox/README.md

 ### Office hours
-Martha will always come to class at 9 a.m. before class, for any questions about projects
+Martha will always come to class at 9 a.m. before class, for any questions about projects.
+Additional office hours will be in ATH 3-05 from 1-2 on Wednesday.

 Ajin: 3PM-4:30PM Monday-Friday